lhami/sensometrics-r-tutorial-2024/README.md

 # Setup for this tutorial (Do this before you travel!)

-In order to be prepared to participate for this tutorial, you should do the following steps prior to the tutorial, which will be held [10 AM--2 PM, 20 August, at the Pangborn Symposium in Nantes, France](https://www.pangbornsymposium.com/Sensometics-tutorials.asp):
+In order to be prepared to participate for this tutorial, you should bring a laptop and **Install the tidyverse package to your travel laptop using RStudio before you arrive**.
+The tutorial will be held [10 AM--2 PM, 20 August, at the Pangborn Symposium in Nantes, France](https://www.pangbornsymposium.com/Sensometics-tutorials.asp).
+We recommend doing the following steps **before you travel**:

-1. Install R/update R:
+1.  **Install/update R**:
     1. Download [R from the CRAN website](https://cran.r-project.org/).
     1. Run the installer and make sure you can open R.
-    2. (If you already have R, make sure you have version > 4.3.0, otherwise we can't guarantee that problems won't arise from incompatibilities.
+    2. (If you already have R, make sure you have version > 4.3.0, to limit compatibility errors.
 You can check your version by opening either R or RStudio and typing `sessionInfo()` followed by hitting **return** on your keyboard at the command prompt.)
-2. Install RStudio/update RStudio.
+2. **Install/update RStudio**.
-    1. Download the free version of [RStudio Desktop from their website](https://www.rstudio.com/products/rstudio/download/#download).
+    1. Download the free version of [RStudio Desktop from the Posit website](https://posit.co/download/rstudio-desktop/#download).
     2. Run the installer and make sure you can open RStudio.
     3. (If you already have RStudio, check your version by opening RStudio and navigating to the menu **Help > About RStudio**.
 You should be using a version later than the 2022-05-xx release.
 If you are not, or if you cannot find this information, please just update your version by following steps 1-2 above.)
-    4. **If you cannot download RStudio for any reason** (such as using a tablet or having an institutional lock on your laptop), please email Jacob Lahne (jlahne@vt.edu) and/or Leah Hamilton (lmhamilton@ucdavis.edu) as soon as possible.
-For the sake of this workshop, you can set up a free account with [Posit](https://posit.cloud/plans/free), the RStudio developer, to use Rstudio in your browser (Firefox, Edge, Chrome, Safari, Opera, etc), but the setup for your R Project will be different and you will only be able to run a limited amount of code each month.
+    4. If you cannot download RStudio for any reason (such as using a tablet or having an institutional lock on your laptop), you can set up a free account with [Posit](https://posit.cloud/plans/free) to use Rstudio in your browser (Firefox, Edge, Chrome, Safari, Opera, etc) for the sake of the workshop.
+This method takes some extra work to set up your R Project will be different and you will only be able to run a limited amount of code each month.
-3. Download the tutorial materials by [going to the `code/pangborn-code-download.zip` file](https://github.com/lhami/pangborn-tutorial-2023/blob/main/code/pangborn-code-download.zip) in this repo and clicking `Download`.
+3.  **Download the tutorial materials** by [going to the `code/pangborn-code-download.zip` file](https://github.com/lhami/pangborn-tutorial-2023/blob/main/code/pangborn-code-download.zip) in this repo and clicking `Download`.
     1. We suggest that you create a new folder on your Desktop to work in.
 By downloading the files, you'll get copies of everything you need for the class:
         1.  `.R` Script
         2. Data